Top 10 photography terms for beginners

 The distance between the camera and the subject to be photographed

 The composition of an image is one of the most important aspects of photography.
-It is essential to study and understand the rules of composition, train the mind and eyes, understand what is better to include or not in a scene to find a balance between the elements.
+It is essential to study and understand the rules of composition, like the “Rule of Thirds“, train the mind and eyes, understand what is better to include or not in a scene to find a balance between the elements.
 More creative we are, better the result will be!

 6. Shutter speed